 General Usage

-A faculty or research staff member must first request an allocation on Rivanna.
+A faculty member must first request an allocation on the HPC system.
 Full details can be found here.

-Use an SSH client from a campus-connected machine and connect to rivanna.hpc.virginia.edu.
+Use an SSH client from a campus-connected machine and connect to login.hpc.virginia.edu.
 Instructions for using ssh and other login tools, as well as recommended clients for different operating systems, are here.
-You can also access Rivanna through our Web-based interface Open OnDemand or FastX.
+You can also access the HPC system through our Web-based interface Open OnDemand or FastX.

 Off Campus?